pkg-tool/vibro/docs/src/languages/php.md

 ## Phpactor

-The Zed PHP Extension can install `phpactor` automatically but requires `php` to installed and available in your path:
+The Vector PHP Extension can install `phpactor` automatically but requires `php` to installed and available in your path:

 ```sh
 # brew install php            # macOS